 How to Come Out to Your Friends Over Text

 Coming out to your friends via text is a significant step, and you should do it in whichever way feels right to you.
-Texting allows you complete control over what you say and eliminates the possibility of becoming tongue-tied or dealing with someone else’s quick in-person reply.
-It also gives the individual you texted time to process their emotions.
-You should be proud of yourself and the measures you’re taking to claim your sexual or gender identity, regardless of how you choose to come out!
+Texting lets you control what you say and eliminates the possibility of becoming tongue-tied or dealing with someone else’s quick in-person reply.
+It also allows the person you texted time to process their emotions.
+You should be proud of yourself and the measures you take to claim your sexual or gender identity, regardless of how you choose to come out!

 Related Articles: REASONS TO LOVE YOUR BOYFRIEND: 100+ Reasons to Love Him Forever